Education Partnerships Program: Partnership Establishment and Partnership Advancement components: National Program Guidelines 2019 to 2020

 - activities to support the establishment and advancement of agreements with provinces and provincial school boards to improve student outcomes; this through improved programs and services, sharing expertise, and improving coordination between First Nations and provincial schools to ensure smooth transitions

-- activities that directly respond to recommendations of the Truth and Reconciliation Commission’s Calls to Action with respect to education (for example, changes to curriculum to include Indigenous perspectives and treaty education; or creating strategies with provincial school boards to preserve Indigenous languages)
+- activities that directly respond to recommendations of the Truth and Reconciliation Commission’s Calls to Action with respect to education (for example, changes to curriculum to include Indigenous perspectives and treaty education or creating strategies with provincial school boards to preserve Indigenous languages)

 - activities that lead to the development of new approaches to tuition and education services and delivery agreements

 Membership in the partnership: partnerships will include a minimum of one regional First Nations organization, the provincial Ministry of Education (or provincial school board) and ISC.
 At this level, partnerships can maximize opportunities for coordination and cost-efficiency.
-Other stakeholders may also participate in the partnerships.
-For example, these stakeholders could include other federal and provincial government departments and private sector organizations.
+Other partners may also participate in the partnerships.
+For example, these partners could include other federal and provincial government departments and private sector organizations.
 For the purposes of the partnership, a regional First Nations organization can manage partnership funding or the coordination of partnership activities for independent, non-member First Nations, if these independent First Nations agree to this arrangement.

 Roles and responsibilities: all partners share a common interest and responsibility for identifying ways to support the success of First Nations students and participate in the activities.
 All partners will be responsible for the ongoing monitoring and evaluation of the partnership and its activities.
 In many partnerships, provincial school boards, districts or divisions will also play a role in the implementation of joint partnership plans.